-After ongoing issues with maintaining a reliable Internet connection at home I decided to add a router box to the network in charge of assigning IP addresses and sharing our Internet connection with the rest of the network.
+After ongoing issues maintaining a reliable Internet connection at home I decided to add a custom built router to the network that would be in charge of assigning IP addresses and sharing our Internet connection with the rest of the network.
 I wanted something with at least two Ethernet ports so that all Internet traffic would flow through the device and allow bandwidth hogs to be identified at times when the connection appeared flooded.

 After a bunch of research into appropriate hardware and software I decided on a PC Engines ALIX single board computer (alix2d13).
 The ALIX is a small board about the size of a CD case with the following features:

 - 3 × 10/100 Ethernet ports

 - Mini-PCI socket (for WiFi if desired)

 I also ordered one of PC Engines cases (case1s2u) to go with it.

 For the software I settled on OpenWRT.
 I chose it for a number of reasons: